RoadieHQ/marketing-site/content/docs/custom-plugins/connectivity/proxy/index.md

 ## Standard Proxy

-Roadie installs the proxy plugin in Backstage and provides administrators the ability to configure custom proxied services from within the Backstage UI.
+Roadie installs the proxy plugin in Roadie and provides administrators the ability to configure custom proxied services from within the Roadie UI.

-An administrator of Backstage will configure the proxy with credentials so that when the proxy is called by a UI plugin or a Scaffolder action, the authentication header will be handled in the proxy plugin.
+An administrator of Roadie will configure the proxy with credentials so that when the proxy is called by a UI plugin or a Scaffolder action, the authentication header will be handled in the proxy plugin.

 ![proxy.png](proxy.png)
 ### Setup